-Quick crafts are great but I also love a bit of slow crafting, especially if it’s a portable one that can be done in front of Netflix whilst watching a box set.
-Like with this denim patchwork chair.
+Quick crafts are great, but I also love a bit of slow crafting, especially if it’s a portable one that can be done in front of Netflix while watching a box set, like this denim patchwork chair.

-You see, I’m a bit of a fidget and find it hard to sit still in front of the telly unless I’m doing something with my hands.
+You see, I’m a bit of a fidget and find it hard to sit still in front of the telly unless I do something with my hands.
 I think I’ve been conditioned to panic if I’m not multitasking.

-Watching Netflix and crafting is one of my favourite kinds of multitasking.
-It’s a win win situation, I get to watch my favourite programmes guilt free as I’m creating something at the same time.
+Watching Netflix and crafting are two of my favourite ways of multitasking.
+It’s a win-win situation: I get to watch my favourite programmes guilt-free while creating something at the same time.
 Hand sewing is a perfect craft for this.

 DIY Hexagon Denim Patchwork For A Chair Seat Pad

-What better way than to show off the great variety of indigo blues you get from jeans than with a denim patchwork.
+What better way to show off the variety of indigo blues you get from jeans than with a denim patchwork?
 So when I bought some extra chairs for my dining room with seat pads that were crying out for a makeover.
 It had to be a denim patchwork cover.

-And no I didn’t run out of denim!
-I consciously decided to break up the denim patchwork with 3 random patches in other coloured fabric.
-These chairs also go really well with the Boho denim table runner I made for the dining room.
+And no, I didn’t run out of denim!
+I consciously broke the denim patchwork with three random patches in other coloured fabric.
+These chairs also go well with the Boho denim table runner I made for the dining room.

-I love a hexagon shape and have made Chinese applique hexagon patchwork cushions and a patchwork recycled sweater blanket.
-So I decided to stick to that same hexagon shape with this denim chair patchwork.
+I love hexagon shapes and have made Chinese applique hexagon patchwork cushions and a patchwork recycled sweater blanket.
+So, I decided to stick to that same hexagon shape with this denim chair patchwork.
+Hexagons are a popular shape to craft and DIY within home decor.

 What You Need

-- Old jeans – I used denim scraps from a least 3 different pairs of jeans.
-This was to make sure I had a variety of indigo shades of denim fabric.
+- Old jeans—I used denim scraps from at least three pairs of jeans to ensure I had various indigo shades of denim fabric.

 - Scrap craft fabric – 3 small pieces